 The Maritime Museum of San Diego is one of the best places in the world to check out the history of the seas.
 At the museum, you’ll have the opportunity to explore floating museums on board historic vessels spanning the ages.
 Explore ships and submarines as well as educational exhibits about art, maritime history, trade, and exploration.

 The Maritime Museum of San Diego also offers daily opportunities to set sail on historic cruises of the San Diego Bay.
 The museum is open daily from 10 and to 5 pm and admission costs $20.
 Optional Historic Bay cruises can be purchased at the ticket booth.

 Mission Bay Park

-With over 4,235 acres of land and water, Mission Bay Park includes 72 miles of gorgeous shoreline with 19 sandy beaches and 8 official swimming areas.
+With over 4,235 acres of land and water, Mission Bay Park includes 72 miles of gorgeous shoreline with 19 sandy beaches and eight official swimming areas.
 It’s just south of Pacific Beach and just a few miles from the city center but appears as its own thriving neighborhood.

 Mission Bay Park and the beachfront areas are full of people enjoying the perfect weather, biking, and roller skating.
 If you’re looking for the perfect place to have a nice picnic or spend some time exercising, head here.
 You can walk, bike, or even kayak in the bay.
-There are lifeguards on duty daily throughout the summer months at this top-rated San Diego beach.
+Lifeguards are on duty daily throughout the summer months at this top-rated San Diego beach.